andrejsharapov/vue-box-shadows/README.md

 # Vue Box-shadows

-Collection of CSS box-shadows for every taste contains [more than 100](#groups) simple and beautiful shadows.
+Collection of CSS box-shadows for every taste contains [more than 100](#groups) simple, beautiful and airy shadows.
 Add beautiful shadow effects to your Vue project without thinking about CSS.
 Some shadows are borrowed from the collection of [box-shadow.css][bsh-repo].

 ---